Beef Braciole Recipe

 My great aunt used to make the most amazing braciole, but it was a laborious and time-consuming effort.
 I took her basic recipe and transformed it into a slow cooker version, making it easier for today's hurried world.
 My great aunt always served the flank steak sliced over orzo that had been tossed with olive oil and Romano cheese.
 Delicioso!—Lisa Renshaw, Kansas City, Missouri

-- 2 jars (24 ounces each) tomato basil pasta sauce
+- 2 jars (24 ounces each) Ragu® Old World Style Sweet Tomato Basil

 - 1 teaspoon crushed red pepper flakes